warning

 And now let's have a look at an example of how tension can be built in a scene.

-I'd like you to turn to page 11 and page 12 and here we can see the actors experiencing the tremors at the theatre.
+And here we can see the actors experiencing the tremors at the theatre.

-"The atmosphere created in the scene makes me feel.
+And you might like to start your answer with something like this, the atmosphere created in the scene makes me feel.

-."
-So pause the video here while you've got lots to do.
+So pause the video here, while you've got lots to do.

-You go 10 to pages 11 and 12.
+You go turn to pages 11 and 12.

-Have a look at how the actors are experiencing the tremors, so how is this scene described?
+So how is this scene described?
 What atmosphere is created?
 And are there any of the bullet pointed examples?
-Share with someone nearby, so pause the video here.
+Share with someone nearby.

 Okay, it's good to be back with you.